Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Conclusion

 The dataset and testing framework serve as a foundational resource for further training, fine-tuning, and application of large pre-trained VLMs in understanding construction site images and conducting inspection tasks.
 This infrastructure can effectively benchmark model performance, thereby enhancing model architecture and training strategies.
 Researchers in the future can benefit from avoiding the manual collection and annotation of datasets, while also being able to benchmark and compare their models against others.
 This paper pioneers the use of large generative pre-trained VLMs to tackle multiple construction site inspection tasks in zero-shot and few-shot scenarios.
 It demonstrates the promising capability of these models, even without additional training, to handle construction-related tasks.
 However, they are still behind their human counterparts in terms of quality and consistency of performance.
 This research lays the groundwork for the widespread adoption of large pre-trained VLMs or their architectures as the preferred choice for construction inspection tasks.

 This paper acknowledges its limitations.
 We recognize a lack of diversity in the Safety Rule Violation VQA and Construction Element Visual Grounding sections of our dataset.
-The four safety rules included do not represent all possible safety violations that can occur at construction sites.
+The four safety rules included do not represent all possible safety violations that can occur at construction sites and other visual grounding data types, such as segmentation can be a more promising alternative for geometrically complex cases.
 Similarly, the number of constrained construction elements in our dataset may not exhaustively cover all types of construction elements.
 Moreover, we did not fine-tune (i.e., retrain) the large pre-trained models utilized here in our paper.
 We anticipate that fine-tuning these models could potentially yield superior performance compared to the zero-shot or few-shot approaches employed.
-Additionally, considering the substantial performance gaps between SOTA GPT-4 models and smaller-scale open-source models like LLaVA or MiniGPT-4, exploring methods to train smaller models to achieve comparable performance to GPT-4 models holds promise.
+Additional fine-tuning on the image captioning task enhances the ability of VLMs to capture the semantic content of images and align them more effectively with corresponding texts.
+Similarly, fine-tuning on VQA and visual grounding tasks improves the models’ performance on those respective tasks.
+Additionally, considering the substantial performance gaps between SOTA Gemini model and smaller-scale open-source models like LLaVA or MiniGPT-4, exploring methods to train smaller models to achieve comparable performance to Gemini models hold promise.
 This direction could prove cost-effective for applications in construction sites, where smaller models may offer practical advantages.